I am interested in an internship. What do I need to do?

 Contact by email for appointment.

-All school media internships that are part of the School Media Specialist program resulting in Class A Certification (LS572) are arranged by Professor Steven Yates due to the very specific requirements of this program.
+All school media internships that are part of the School Media Specialist program resulting in Class A Certification (LS 572) are arranged by Dr. Steven Yates due to the very specific requirements of this program.

 Office: Room 526c, Gorgas Library